dotBunny/JARVIS.NET/README.md

 A rebuilt version of JARVIS, utillizing .NET for cross-platform compatibility.

+Built to work with .NET 4.5 w/o .NET Core

 ## JARVIS.Server ##
 The central processing unit of the system, warehousing data, replaying commands, and anything else needed.